samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 > ### Writing for Yourself
 >
-> When you’re preparing an adventure to run for your friends, you don’t need to write hundreds of pages describing each location in exhaustive detail.
-You can run a game with no more written notes than you’ll find in one of the short adventures at the end of this chapter.
+> When you're preparing an adventure to run for your friends, you don't need to write hundreds of pages describing each location in exhaustive detail.
+You can run a game with no more written notes than you'll find in one of the short adventures at the end of this chapter.

 #### Adventure Maps